CA Divorce Pro

 154 Cal.App.3d 780 — hire-date allocation method

 Not legal advice.
 This tool performs mathematical calculations based on California case law formulas.
 Results are informational only and do not substitute for advice from a licensed California family law attorney.
-Property division outcomes depend on many factors not captured by these calculators.
+Property division outcomes depend on many facts not captured by these calculators.